MSC-0013/FOREVER/README.md

 Feel free to fork and contribute!

 ✨ Author
-Developed with ❤️ by Your Name
+Developed with ❤️ by MSC

 yaml
 Copy